 Backend¶

-The backend page defines the reusable interface that provider-specific backends implement.
+The backend page defines the reusable interface that model backends implement.

 Provider implementations live in the guide

-The API reference focuses on the common backend contract.
-Provider-specific usage for OpenAI, Anthropic, Grok, and Gemini is documented under Framework Guide -> Model Backends.
+The API reference focuses on the common backend contract and the primary API backend.
+Usage is documented under Framework Guide -> Model Backends.

 Backend Base Classes¶